DoomGerbil/buildkite-operator/docs/design/3-build_environment.md

 TODO: Does this also run the `buildkite-agent bootstrap`?
 If not, where do we do that, since we want to hook into that somewhere?

+TODO: See [here](https://github.com/buildkite/agent/pull/1218) for a pre-built buildkite-sidecar that may or may not work here.

 #### LogExporter Sidecar

 This container can be attached to a job along with a per-job configuration, which chooses a named log sink and sets log source configuration.